Master of Technical and Professional Communication (MTPC)

 After the presentation of the portfolio ends, the invited guests leave the room, and the advisory committee conducts the oral exam.
 Because graduates of the MTPC program will be expected to have well-rounded knowledge of technical and professional communication as a discipline, questions in the oral exam may involve theory and practice beyond what is demonstrated in the portfolio.
 Some committee members may be willing to talk with you about the questions they plan to ask before the exam, but some may not.

-So that we can navigate the electronic versions of the portfolios easily in future years, the MTPC faculty would like for students to do the following when transferring their web portfolio site and materials to CD-ROM:
+So that we can navigate the electronic versions of the portfolios easily in future years, the MTPC faculty would like you to do the following when transferring their web portfolio site and materials to USB drive:

-1. If this has not been done so already, name the home page of the portfolio "index.html."
+1. If this has not been done already, name the home page of the web portfolio "index.html."

-2. Ensure that this file sits at the root of the site file structure, preferably at the top level of data on the CD-ROM.
-In other words, we should be able to see the index.html file immediately and without drilling down when we put the disc in our drives and look in File Manager.
+2. Ensure that this file sits at the root of the site file structure, preferably at the top level of data on the USB drive.
+In other words, we should be able to see the index.html file immediately and without drilling down when we open the drive and look in File Manager.

-3. Revise any hyperlinks on sub-pages of the site to reflect these changes so that there will not be any broken links.
+3. Revise any hyperlinks on sub-pages of the site to reflect these changes so that all of the site’s links to pages work.

 4. Finally, ensure that all examples, reflections, and other materials are accessible via hyperlink from within the site.

-When you have successfully defended the portfolio and turned in the CD-ROM to the chair of your advisory committee, your committee members will sign your prepared copy of Form 8.
+When you have successfully defended the portfolio and turned in the USB drive to the chair of your advisory committee, your committee members will sign your prepared copy of Form 8.
 After you make copies of the form, you will bring the original to the Graduate School.

-MTPC graduate students can enjoy a range of activities that provide opportunities for professional development, including academic and industry conferences and opportunities to network with people in industry.
+MTPC graduate students can enjoy a range of activities that provide opportunities for professional development, including academic and industry conferences, opportunities to publish, and opportunities to network with people in industry.
 Whether you are headed to work in industry or academia, we encourage you to be involved and are happy to help you become actively and professionally engaged in multiple ways.